handshake-org/HIPs/HIP-xxx-TCAP.md

 - Sending `Timestamp` and `URL` (with the data line) to the wallet which can call it to report the address was used
 - API endpoint to receive the "address was used" info

 For service safety and additional features an authentication method seems necessary.
 This can be done via signing a string issued by the service provider with the specific Handshake name.
+To prevent service abuse and mitigate attacks the amount of API calls should be limited per source IP and time unit.

 ### Optional Features
 If the name owner provides a contact like email, the service can inform